amjcurtis/data-structures-and-algorithms/code-challenges/c-sharp/GraphEdge/README.md

 ## Challenge

-> Given a business trip itinerary, and an Alaska Airlines
+> Given a business trip itinerary, and an airline
 > route map, is the trip possible with direct flights?
 > If so, how much will the total trip cost be?